gmateesc/ContainerizedWebApp/README.md

 * DockerFiles and docker-compose files for building the Docker images and starting REDIS and the web-application;

-* The Go code that implements FiZ Buzz.
+* The Go code that implements Fizz Buzz.